 Towel Care Guide

 Whilst manufacturing textile products to Oeko -Tex Standard 100 is a reliable way of ensuring that no harmful chemicals are used in the production our textile products, it is important to remember that most fabrics are treated to some degree with chemicals for various purposes.
 Many fabrics have residual starches from the pre-weaving yarn preparation stage and some can be treated with a lubrication coating to reduce friction, as they travel through various machines in the manufacturing process.
 In reality, these chemicals are not known to be harmful to humans, however we take a very cautious view, particularly for babies and adults with sensitive skin conditions.
-It is fair to say that some businesses selling textiles are not as stringent with the quality and safety in textile standards that Canningvale has, and for this reason we recommend that our customers be on the safe side.
+It is fair to say that some businesses selling textiles are not as stringent with the quality and safety in textile standards that Canningvale has, and for this reason we recommend that our customers be on the safer side by carefully washing them with our easy instructions.

 Best Temperature to Wash Towels